ediying/blitzclock-micro/README.md

 This script currently supports the following features:

     New Block: Display the current Bitcoin block height and send a tick sound.

+    Halving Block: Display the current Bitcoin block height and send a tick sound with color changing light (10 times)

     New incoming Lightning Transaction:Display the incoming amount (60 sec) with a green light (5 sec).